clipcrow/xmlp/README.md

 I think it's more interesting to write the Pull style than the SAX.
 This Pull parser is implemented using the ES6 Generator / Iterator mechanism.
 However, the basic implementation is shared with that of the SAX parser.

-Currently the Pull parser supports Uint8 arrays and strings.
+Currently the Pull parser supports Uint8 arrays and strings, not Deno.Reader.

 ```typeScript
 import { PullParser } from 'https://denopkg.com/m-kur/xmlp@v0.10/mod.ts';